yun-liu/HFS/README.md

 ### Citations

-If you are using the code provided here in a publication, please cite our paper:
+If you are using the code provided here in a publication, please consider citing:

     @inproceedings{cheng2016hfs,
       title={{HFS}: Hierarchical Feature Selection for Efficient Image Segmentation},